 Also, what is the recommended and minimum CFM required to apply your product with the gun that comes with the kit?

 The majority of our products have 0 VOCs, and do not release fumes after curing.
-The activator sometimes has a pungent odor until combined with the resin, but these products do not dry, they cure as a 100% solids product.
+The activator sometimes has a pungent odor until combined with the resin which isn’t present in the cured product.
+These products don’t dry by evaporation, they cure as a 100% solids product.

 Unfortunately, we are not generally able to send samples of our products due to the wide variety of types, colors, textures, applications.
 The additional expense would also impact our ability to remain competitive unless we charged for samples, and would be a distraction from our operations.